salgadev/salgadev/README.md

   - Cryptography
   - Cybersecurity
 - :handshake: I’m currently collaborating with
-  - [OpenMined](https://github.com/OpenMined/) as a content writer
+  - [OpenMined](https://github.com/OpenMined/) as a Security Researcher
-  - [Reyes Lab](http://reyeslab.github.io/) as a researcher and webmaster
+  - [Reyes Lab](http://reyeslab.github.io/) as a Consultant Researcher and Webmaster

 ### Reach out: